adriann116/WHSTechNotes/journal.md

 Yes i am ready and leaving out of town to go to new york city
 # December 1, 2025
 i would want to be a cdl driver and possibaly become a cdl driver in the military and drive big trucks inside their
+# December 8, 2025
+It would take 20 hours to get to austin and back would be maybe 21